FORS-DaSCH webinar series:

 Data Management for the Social Sciences and Humanities

-FORS and the Swiss National Data and Service Center for the Humanities (DaSCH) are happy to announce the launch of a new series of online data management webinars.
-The webinars are free of charge and are specifically designed for researchers in the humanities and social sciences who collect and/or process research data in the Swiss context.
+FORS and the Swiss National Data and Service Center for the Humanities (DaSCH) offer a series of free online data management webinars.
+The webinars are specifically designed for researchers in the humanities and social sciences who collect and/or process research data in the Swiss context.

 Previous workshop